 Future research directions are multifaceted.
 First, to further improve the expressive capacity of the QCBM, more advanced circuit architectures could be investigated.
 For instance, deeper circuit structures, more expressive entanglement schemes, or hardware-aware configurations may enable improved modeling of complex higher-order dependencies in financial time series.
-Second, more ways of fusing quantum prior information with classical models can be attempted, such as fusing the prior embeddings from QCBM with the input embeddings of the LSTM model.
+Second, alternative methodologies for fusing quantum prior information with classical models can be explored, such as directly concatenating the prior embeddings from the QCBM with the input feature embeddings of the LSTM model.
+It is worth noting, however, that according to the backpropagation algorithm, integrating the QCBM module closer to the front-end (i.e., input layer) of the classical network may restrict the scope of its gradient influence.
+Consequently, early fusion strategies might constrain the effectiveness of the quantum module in guiding the global representation learning, potentially impacting the overall efficacy of the implicit knowledge distillation and quantum-assisted training processes.
+Third, the \textit{``quantum-assisted training with classical-efficient inference''} paradigm introduced in this work offers significant opportunities for expansion.
+Our current approach, which leverages a QCBM as a quantum regularizer to achieve implicit knowledge distillation, is fundamentally based on a parallel fusion architecture between the quantum and classical modules.
+In contrast, future efforts could explore explicit quantum distillation techniques tailored for sequential fusion architectures.
+For example, mature sequential hybrid quantum-classical models \cite{bharti2022noisy, cerezo2021variational,havlivcek2019supervised,lloyd2018quantum,mitarai2018quantum} could be utilized as teacher networks to explicitly guide the training of purely classical student models.
+This would further minimize the demand for quantum resources during deployment while striving to retain quantum-induced performance gains.
 Furthermore, the application potential of this hybrid framework extends far beyond volatility forecasting.
-It can be generalized to other key financial tasks, such as credit scoring and fraud detection by learning the intrinsic distribution of customer data.
+It can be generalized to other key financial tasks, such as credit scoring and fraud detection, by learning the intrinsic distributions of customer data.
 Finally, the hybrid quantum-classical model proposed in this paper constitutes a general framework that can potentially be extended to a broader range of machine learning domains.
 For instance, in computer vision, the QCBM may serve as a structured probabilistic prior to enhance representation learning, feature extraction, or anomaly detection tasks.
 In natural language processing, it could be employed to model complex semantic or contextual distributions, thereby supporting tasks such as sentiment analysis, sequence classification, or contextual understanding.